ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/01-ProgrammingBasics.md

 >> ## Solution
 >>
 >> - It is raining outside
->> - The oven temperature = 350 degrees Fahrenheit
->> - I have green eyes and I am not 4 feet tall
->> - My cat is hungry or my cat is cute
->> - The temperature is < 32 degrees Fahrenheit and it is snowing
 >> - My grade != 100
+>> - I have green eyes OR I am 4 feet tall
+>> - My cat is hungry AND NOT cute
+>> - The temperature is < 32 degrees Fahrenheit AND it is snowing
 > {: .solution}
-{: .discussion}
+{: .challenge}

 There are some [basic properties][booleanLaws] of Boolean logic to keep in mind while designing your code.

 ![Control Statements](../fig/image002.jpeg){: width="500" }
 *[Image source][booleanLaws]*

-We can combine boolean expressions with basic control statements to set how programs will complete a task.
+We can combine boolean expressions with control statements to set how programs will complete a task.
 Control statments allow you to make have flexible outcomes by selecting which section of codes are executed.

 The three primary types of [control statements][controlStructures] are:
 - Sequential statmenetes are executed in the default ordering